| Squadron Leader John F. JacksonRoyal Australian Air Force (RAAF), No. 75 Squadron

 On April 10, 1942 at dawn took off from 7 Mile Drome piloting P-40E Kittyhawk A29-24 on a

 reconnaissance mission over Lae-Salamaua-Nadzab.
-When this aircraft reached the Lae area, intercepted by three A6M2 Zeros from the Tainan Kokutai piloted by FPO2c Un'ichi Miya, FPO3c Tatsusuke Goto and FPO3c Yutaka Kimura that took off from Lae Airfield at 7:15am on a Combat Air Patrol (CAP).
+When this aircraft arrived over the Lae area, intercepted by three A6M2 Zeros from Tainan Kokutai (Tainan Air Group) piloted by FPO2c Un'ichi Miya, FPO3c Tatsusuke Goto and FPO3c Yutaka Kimura that took off from Lae Airfield at 7:15am on a Combat Air Patrol (CAP).
 The trio jointly claimed a lone "Supermarine Spitfire" [sic P-40E Kittyhawk A29-24] then landed safely at 9:20am.
 This was the first aerial victory claimed by the Tainan Kokutai.
-Caught by surprise, this P-40 was heavily damaged by gunfire that shot away the windscreen, left holes in the aircraft and was set on fire.
-Pilot Jackson successfully bailed out and opened his parachute and landed unhurt.
+Caught by surprise, this P-40 was heavily damaged by gunfire that shot away the windscreen, left holes in the plane and set it on fire.
+Jackson successfully bailed out and landed unhurt.
 When this P-40 failed to return, it was officially declared Missing In Action (MIA).

-After bailing out, Jackson located two friendly natives who helped him to trek to Navos and was then taken to soldiers from the New Guinea Volunteer Rifles (NGVR).
+After bailing out, Jackson located two friendly natives who helped him to trek to Navos and delivered him to the New Guinea Volunteer Rifles (NGVR).

 On April 18, 1942 they transmitted a radio message to Port